-In plain English, this means that a Fire District must make a principal payment within two years of the date of issuance of a borrowing of new money.
+In plain English, this means that an Affiliated Entity, and thus the Library District must make a principal payment within two years of the date of issuance of a borrowing of new money (i.e., not renewals; once a borrowing reaches the 2 year mark, annual principal paydowns are required thereafter at each renewal).

-By omission, then, the statute permits a municipality to make no payment at the end of the first year and, for example, roll over a bond anticipation note in full (or skip that first principal payment in a new money bond issue).
+By omission, then, the statute permits one to make no payment at the end of the first year and, for example, roll over a bond anticipation note in full (or skip that first principal payment in a new money bond issue).